 Upper-Body Muscles Worked

-The air bike with its moving handles is an exception to this, because muscles contract concentrically and eccentrically.
-This stationary bike trains the bigger upper body muscles of the chest, shoulders, and upper back.
+The air bike is an exception, because you must actively push and pull the moving handles, eliciting both concentric and eccentric muscle contractions.
+This type of stationary bike training recruits the larger upper-body muscles, including the chest, shoulders, and upper back.
 Plus, arm muscles like the biceps and triceps are activated during the push-pull motion.

 Core Muscles Worked

-Biking is not the greatest core workout, but the core does works isometrically to keep your spine straight and to ensure the smooth transfer of power from your hips and glutes down to your feet.
-Here are the major abdominal muscles trained during biking.
+Biking wouldn’t be my top choice for training my core, but your abdominal and lower-back muscles do work isometrically to keep your spine straight and ensure a smooth power transfer from your hips and glutes down to your feet.
+Here are the major abdominal muscles trained during biking:

 Do You Work More Muscles Cycling Indoors or Outdoors?

 Indoor cycling, for the most part, is stationary.
 With outdoor cycling, you’re moving forward.
-This energy and effort from moving forward and being exposed to the elements take more out of you compared to indoor cycling.
+This energy and effort (along with being exposed to the elements) can take more out of you compared to indoor cycling.

-Outdoor cycling is more of a full-body workout because when you are cycling outdoors, you’re dealing with varying terrains and going from seated to standing to gain speed while climbing hills.
+Outdoor cycling is more of a full-body workout because you’re dealing with varying terrains and going from seated to standing positions to gain speed while climbing hills.
 You don’t always get that same effect while cycling indoors (though you can come close to it).
+Plus, maintaining balance on an outdoor bike requires more of your body’s core and other stabilizing muscles.

 RELATED: Indoor vs Outdoor Cycling